chxiag/MATVN/README.md

 - optimizer.py: Implements Open AI version of Adam algorithm with weight decay fix.
 - train.py: Contains a rudimentary training function to train MATVN.

+## Data
+All the data in the paper can be found here https://arxiv.org/pdf/2012.07436.pdf.

 ## Usage

 Run the demo.py script to train and evaluate MATVN model.